 - Traceability control, ensuring consistency of information between all phases of the file.

-The result of this process is an accredited opinion, which confirms the reliability of the savings and their adequacy to the certification system.
-This electronic document becomes valid technical evidence for registration in the Energy Saving Certificate System.
+The result of this process is an accredited report confirming the reliability of the savings and their suitability for the certification system.
+This electronic document becomes valid technical evidence for registration in the Energy Savings Certificate System.

-"Our work model is based on technical rigor, compliance with deadlines and personalized attention, adapted to the characteristics of each organization and project," says Soledad Martínez, director of the ESG Area at ACERTA.
+"Our working model is based on technical rigor, meeting deadlines, and personalized attention, tailored to the characteristics of each organization and project," says Soledad Martínez, director of the ESG Area at ACERTA.

 Advantages of CAE for companies